bensadeh/tailspin/README.md

--t, --tail                   Start at the end of the file -p, --print                  Print the output to stdout -c, --config-path PATH       Path to a custom configuration file -t, --follow-command 'CMD'   Follows the output of the provided command
+-t, --tail                   Start at the end of the file -p, --print                  Print the output to stdout -c, --config-path PATH       Path to a custom configuration file -l, --follow-command 'CMD'   Follows the output of the provided command
 ```